sunday4me/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-It is all about the pointer continuation
+It is all about the pointers continuation & arrays